Eiki Eiki: Biography

-She is the grandchild of former Prime minister of Japan Noboru Takeshita and the older sister of rock singer Daigo.
-She lived in Ichikawa, Chiba but had to move back to Tokyo after her grandfather became the prime minister of Japan.
+Naitō was born on December 6, 1971, in Tokyo.
+Her grandfather Noboru Takeshita was Prime minister of Japan, and her older brother is the rock singer Daigo.
+She lived in Ichikawa, Chiba but moved back to Tokyo after her grandfather became prime minister.

-As of 11 January 2016, she is the sister-in-law of actress Keiko Kitagawa.
+Since 2016, she has been the sister-in-law of actress Keiko Kitagawa.

 One of her good friends, also a fellow manga artist, is Mikiyo Tsuda, otherwise known as Taishi Zaō.
-They often co-author manga together, display their art together, and have autograph sessions together, among other things.
-Eiki Eiki has even been known to sometimes act as Taishi Zaō's manager.
-Eiki Eiki's persona is that of a rabbit wearing a red bow tie.
+They often co-author manga together, display their art together, and have autograph sessions together.
+Naitō has sometimes acted as Tsuda's manager.
+Naitō's persona Eiki Eiki's is a rabbit wearing a red bow tie.